drdhaval2785/github_issue_backup/readme.md

 4. Version 1.0.3 launched on 29 May 2015 with cURL progress meter silenced.
 5. Version 1.0.4 launched on 29 May 2015 with facility to backup all the repos of a user / organization.
 See issue 24.
 6. Version 1.1.0 launched on 30 May 2015 with facility to backup specific issue numbers rather than whole data.
+7. Version 1.1.1 launched on 1 June 2014 with facility to download / not to download images.